ORGANIZED COURSES

 Integrated Family Wealth, Business and Legacy StrategyTM

 Very few wealthy families around the world have been able to preserve their financial wealth for more than three generations.
+Those that do tend to think consciously about all aspects of their multi-faceted legacy and address all elements of their strategies on a long term, even multi-generational basis.

 An Advanced Approach to Family Governance, Leadership and Succession